Search Menu

 Puppy Treats for Training

 Your puppy is going to be learning a lot of new things early on in their life.
-What better way to help these stick than giving them treats as positive reinforcement?
+What better way to help these stick than giving them training treats as positive reinforcement?
 Figuring out which treats your puppy likes is a great way to help them learn, too.
 Some treats even help with puppy teething!

 ©KCULP - stock.adobe.com